dgiglio84/Superstore-Analysis-2024/README.md

 **Conclusion**

+- With a significant net loss, removing the Cubify CubeX 3D Printer from the store's catalog would likely make a large impact on their overall profit.
+- Likewise, Texas
--	The ship time seems to correlate with the annual profit (the faster ship times, the higher the profit.)
+- The ship time directly correlates with the annual profit.
+In other words, the faster the ship time, the higher the profit.
+- The steady decrease in discounts from 2011 to 2013 may have had an impact on the 44 customers the store lost in 2014.
--	By evaluating the list of customers who left in 2014, we can gain more insight into their departure.
+-	By contacting the list of customers who left in 2014, we can gain more insight into their departure.
--	Although a discount was applied to over half of the transactions, this did not seem to affect the annual profit.

 For more information, please see the Jupyter notebook included in this repository.